olafland/orw/README.md

 As long as your TinyOS paths are set, you can download the ORW code into any directory.
 Compile with "make telosb oppxmac" in the TestNetworkLpl folder of ORW (in apps).
 Update: March 2014: we did a minor change to CC24020.h.
 Now things should also be fine with the current version 2.1.2.
+Update: September 2014: The recent changes in git head of TinyOS and to version 2.1.2 (new platform files etc.) require some extra fixes for which I did not yet have time.

 ROM/RAM:
 Without debugging/loggin, ORW consumes about 7kB ROM and 1kB RAM in total (TinyOS base, ORW, sample application).
 Overall, this is about 60% of the total that CTP requires.